mikerapt/FATT/README.md

 ```bash
 python vowels.py
 ```
-A folder will be generated with the results that compare the reconstructed signals from both algorithms.
+A folder will be generated with the results that compare the reconstructed and residual signals from both algorithms.

-To see available options (sampling rate, number of sinusoids, input length, etc) run:
+To see available options (e.g., sampling rate, number of sinusoids, input length, etc.), run:
 ```bash
 python vowels.py --help
 ```

 ## Citation

 If you want to use this code in your research or project, please cite the associated paper.
-For more details, you can view the full paper [here] (link will be made available in the near future).
+For more details, you can view the full paper [here] (link will be made available soon).